Bulk Upload WooCommerce Product Photos from Your Phone

 Method 1: Dedicated Upload App (Recommended)

-The fastest approach for phone-based workflows is using an app that connects directly to your WordPress REST API and supports batch uploads.
-SnapPress, for example, lets you select up to 20 photos at a time and push them directly to your Media Library.
-For a typical product shoot of 50-100 images, that is three to five upload batches — about two to three minutes total.
+The fastest approach for phone-based workflows is an app that talks to your WordPress REST API and supports batch uploads.
+SnapPress lets you select up to 20 photos at a time and push them directly to your Media Library.
+For a typical 50-100 image product shoot, that is three to five batches, around two to three minutes total.
+(For background on the engineering work behind 20-photo batches on iOS, see why iOS Share Extensions crash at 20+ photos.)

-The key advantage of this method is that your images are immediately available in the Media Library, properly registered with WordPress, and ready to assign to WooCommerce products.
-No extra steps, no file registration, no desktop needed.
+The main advantage: your images land in the Media Library already registered with WordPress and ready to assign to products.
+No extra steps, no file registration, no desktop in the loop.

-If you manage multiple stores, multi-site support means you can switch between WooCommerce installations and upload product photos to each one from the same app.
+If you run multiple stores, multi-site support means you can switch between WooCommerce installations and upload to each one from the same app.
+SnapPress added multi-site and 9-language localization in v2.0.1 — see the v2.0.1 release notes for details.

 Method 2: WordPress Admin (Browser)